-In this setting, the union-closed sets conjeture has the following reformulation. {Conjecture~\ref{origconjecture}} \begin{origconjecture}[Frankl conjecture, topological reformulation] If $(X,\F)$ is a finite supratopological space, then there is a point that belongs to at least half the open sets. \end{origconjecture} Note that, in this context, $\F_x$ is the set of all neighborhoods of $x$, and one can also state Frankl conjecture as: there is a point whose neighborhoods consist of, at least, half of all open sets.
+In this setting, the union-closed sets conjecture has the following reformulation. {Conjecture~\ref{origconjecture}} \begin{origconjecture}[Frankl's conjecture, topological reformulation] If $(X,\F)$ is a finite supratopological space, then there is a point that belongs to at least half the open sets. \end{origconjecture} Note that, in this context, $\F_x$ is the set of all neighborhoods of $x$, and one can also state the Frankl conjecture as: there is a point whose neighborhoods consist of at least half of all open sets.

 There are several separation axioms that are quite pertinent for our purposes, specially axioms between $T_0$ and $T_1$, that we will shortly recall from \cite{AullThron}, to which we join the axiom that we introduced above, in Definition~\ref{def:independent}, and we separate as an axiom a condition in the definition of $\T{DD}$ from \cite{AullThron}.
 Those axioms originated in the context of topological spaces, but they carry over to supratopological spaces without changes.
 However, there are relations among them that no longer hold, as we will point out.
 In particular, some do not remain between $T_0$ and $T_1$.